Archives: <span>Courses</span>

 By the end of this training learners will be able to:

-Presented by: Amanda Martinez, MPH, Mental Health America, Hawai'i
+Presenter: Amanda Martinez, MPH; Mental Health America of Hawai'i

 Disclosures: The planners, reviewers, and authors have no declared conflicts of interest.

-• Continuing Education Contact Hours for Certified Health Education Specialists (CHES): This program is designated for Certified Health Education Specialists (CHES®) and/or Master Certified Health Education Specialists (MCHES®) to receive up to 1.5 total Category I continuing education contact hours (no continuing competency credits).
+• Continuing Education Contact Hours for Certified Health Education Specialists (CHES): This program is designated for Certified Health Education Specialists (CHES®) and/or Master Certified Health Education Specialists (MCHES®) to receive up to 1.5 total Category I continuing education contact hours (1.5 Continuing Competency Credits).
 WRPHTC provider number 99036.

 The WRPHTC is a Designated Multiple Event Provider of Continuing Education Contact Hours (CECH) for Certified Health Education Specialists (CHES) through the National Commission for Health Education Credentialing, Inc.